kgururaj/GenomicsDB_wiki/Overlapping-variant-calls-in-a-sample.md

 ## Summary
 The treatment of overlapping intervals in TileDB/GenomicsDB feels like a hack and tied to the VCF format and unfortunately, it is.
 TileDB/GenomicsDB cannot deal with overlapping variant calls within a single sample (as of 7/8/2016).
 Fixing this is a matter of finding time for the TileDB/GenomicsDB developers since technical solutions exist.
 The tougher questions that are outside the scope of TileDB/GenomicsDB are the following:
 * How do downstream bioinformatic tools interpret overlapping variant calls?
-* Is the VCF-based strcuture suitable for dealing with such variant calls?
+* Is the VCF-based structure suitable for dealing with such variant calls?
 Or should a [graph based approach](https://github.com/ga4gh/schemas/wiki/Human-Genome-Variation-Map-%28HGVM%29-Pilot-Project) be the way forward?